bwater47/ReadMe-Gen/README.md

 ## Credits

-People who worked on this project were bwater47 Link: <a href="https://github.com/bwater47" alt="GitHub Link">GitHub profile link</a> You can contact the contributors through the github profiles listed.
+People who worked on this project were bwater47.
+You can contact the contributors through the github profiles links listed here.
+- Link: <a href="https://github.com/bwater47" alt="GitHub Link">GitHub Profile</a>

 ## License